apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 # if resource.storage.type=HDFS and namenode HA is enabled, you need to copy core-site.xml and hdfs-site.xml to conf dir
 resource.hdfs.fs.defaultFS=hdfs://localhost:8020

+#If you need to connect to Metastore, please fill in the Hadoop configuration file path
+hadoop.configuration.resources=/etc/hive-site.xml,/etc/core-site.xml,/etc/hive-site.xml

 # whether to startup kerberos
 hadoop.security.authentication.startup.state=false